zacanger/niddesa/README.md

 [![Support with PayPal](https://img.shields.io/badge/paypal-donate-yellow.png)](https://paypal.me/zacanger) [![Patreon](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/zacanger) [![ko-fi](https://img.shields.io/badge/donate-KoFi-yellow.svg)](https://ko-fi.com/U7U2110VB)

+I don't know Pali or Sinhalese, so I'm attempting to do this semi-automated.
+Learning Pali might be useful in the future to do a full translation from one of the Pali printings.

 ## TODO:

 * [x] Get the A. P. de Zoysa sinhalese translation from Sutta Central html